 Policies in effect

-To learn if you qualify, please visit the Government of Canada’s webpage for vaccinated travellers entering Canada.
+To learn if you qualify for entry to Canada, please visit the Government of Canada’s webpage for vaccinated travellers entering Canada.

 Unvaccinated or partially vaccinated travellers

-The following airport policies are currently in place for all travellers and employees, regardless of vaccination status:
+The following airport policies are currently in place for all passengers and employees, regardless of vaccination status:

-- To help reduce the spread of COVID-19, all passengers and airport employees must wear a mask at all times.
+- To help reduce the spread of COVID-19, all passengers, members of the public accessing the terminals and airport employees must wear a mask at all times.
 This includes the pre- and post-security screening areas of the terminals, parking facilities, inter-terminal train, sidewalks/curbs outside the terminals and other outdoor public areas.
+Please note when sitting at a dining establishment while not eating or drinking, you must still wear your mask at all times.

 - Hand sanitizer stations are located throughout the airport.
 Please sanitize or wash your hands regularly.